variantstudios/wisdomwaysacupuncture.com/_categories/womens-health.md

     help!
 ---

-##### If you’re wondering if Chinese medicine can help you with your Women’s Health and/or fertility problems, then spend some time in this blog category to learn more about how I approach the treatment of many of these issues.
+###### If you’re wondering if Chinese medicine can help you with your Women’s Health and/or fertility problems, then spend some time in this blog category to learn more about how I approach the treatment of many of these issues.

-##### These blogs cover topics such as: what treatment for these conditions looks like with me, typical real-life patient success stories, acupuncture studies showing how beneficial Chinese medicine can be for Women's Health problems, and more!
+###### These blogs cover topics such as: what treatment for these conditions looks like with me, typical real-life patient success stories, acupuncture studies showing how beneficial Chinese medicine can be for Women’s Health problems, and more!
 Visit [Fertility](/blog/category/fertility/) blog page for posts ONLY on that topic.